smonux/chgpt-mcp-bridge/README.md

 - MCP_JSON_PATH: Path to your MCP server config (default ./mcp.json)
 - SERVER_NAME: Name ChatGPT will see for the MCP server
 - ALLOWED_RANGES_FILE: Optional path to IPv4 CIDR allowlist; if set, only those source IPs are allowed
-- OBFUSCATED_PATH: A random-looking path segment added to your public endpoint for obscurity (default "shouldberandom").
-Set this to a long random string.
+- OBFUSCATED_PATH: A random-looking path segment added to your public endpoint for obscurity.
+To satisfy the startup check it must differ from the default `"shouldberandom"` and be at least 8 characters long.

 Optional: Restrict source IPs to OpenAI
 - Generate a ranges file using the helper script: